george-badia/portfolio_hack/README.md

 4. **Launch the Website**
    - Open `index.html` in your web browser, or
-   - Use Live Server extension in VS Code for development
+   - Use Live Server extension in VS Code for development.

 ### 🔧 Alternative Setup